Looking for where to eat in Torrance, California? In this food guide, we’re dishing out some of the best restaurants and places to eat in Torrance.

 They have 11 award-winning signature beers and cider on tap and at least 10 seasonal beers that rotate throughout the year.

-They have really good tender and juicy Baby Back Ribs ($23.50 full rack).
+They have really good tender and juicy Baby Back Ribs.

-Travelling Foodie Tip: Their Thursday Special is $18.95 Full Rack Baby Back Ribs ($13.95 for half) with house salad, two signature sides and a mini pizookie!
+Travelling Foodie Tip: Visit on Thursday for their Slow Roasted Entree and Dessert Special where you can get a Baby Back Ribs (or Tri-Tip) with house salad, two signature sides and a mini pizookie at a really amazing price!

 A must try at BJ’s Restaurant and Brewery is definitely their popular Pizookie (Pizza Cookie), baked cookie on a round pizza tray with ice cream on top.